 What is a social enterprise (versus a nonprofit or business)?

 A social enterprise is a for-profit business, organisation or startup where specific social impact objectives form it’s core purpose.
-Social enterprises seek to grow their profits while also maximizing benefits to society and the environment.
+Social enterprises seek to grow their profits while also maximising benefits to society and the environment.
 The profits of a social enterprise are principally used to fund or expand their social programs.

 This is different from a non-profit or charity organisation, which rely heavily on donations or government funding to perform their social impact functions.
 It’s also different from even the most ethical corporation, because a typical business enterprise generates profit mainly for the benefit of shareholders.
 For a regular business, CSR commitments often run parallel to economic growth, but they are not intrinsically tied together and sometimes compete.
 For a social enterprise, growth is inseparably tied to positive social outcomes.